 Channel conflict impact on your company:

 So the question becomes, how can you avoid channel conflict?
-While you might not be able to completely eliminate it all together, you can manage and reduce it by taking the following proactive steps:
+While you might not be able to completely eliminate it all together, you can manage and take precautions by taking the following steps:

-Your partners must have clear, consistent, explicable communications coming from one source so that the product/service message is the same.
+Your partners must have clear, consistent and fluid communications coming from one source so that the product/service message is uniform.
 They also need active alerts, reminders and bulletins about new product introductions.

 Your channel partners should be assessed and continually trained (via webinars, e-learning activities, etc) so that they are properly aligned with the value proposition and market positioning of your product/service.

-Measurement is a vital key to an emerging company’s performance because it will help you make more practical decisions and having good information at your finger tips allows you to make those decisions in a timely manner - "time is money."
+Measurement is a vital key to an emerging company’s performance because it will help you make more practical decisions and having good information at your finger tips allows you to make those decisions in a timely manner - as the saying goes, "time is money."

 Your partners must have access to a partner portal so that you and your partners can effectively collaborate on products and sales strategies and share good data.